-- In February 2013, the Supreme Court decided in a case referred to as O’Brien 1 that fee-paid judges had been treated less favourably than relevant full-time salaried judges because they had not been entitled to a pension.
+- In February 2013, the Supreme Court decided in O’Brien 1 that fee-paid judges had been treated less favourably than relevant full-time salaried judges because they had not been entitled to a pension.
 This resulted in the introduction of the Fee-Paid Judicial Pension Scheme (FPJPS) for eligible fee-paid judicial office holders with reckonable service from 7 April 2000 up to 31 March 2015.
 Transitional protection or tapering arrangements may apply in respect of service after 31 March 2015, in respect of a transfer to JPS 2015.

 - In O’Brien 2, in November 2018, the European Court of Justice concluded that part-time work before 7 April 2000 (the deadline for transposing the Part-time Workers’ Directive into UK law) must be taken into account when calculating a pension.

 - In December 2019, the Supreme Court held in Miller that the three-month time limit for making a claim in relation to the O’Brien judgments ran from the date of a claimant’s retirement from all judicial offices and not from the end of each fee-paid appointment.

-This meant the Government needed to make pension scheme membership available to eligible fee-paid judges in respect of service before 7 April 2000 and amend the membership criteria for FPJPS to reflect the Miller judgment.
+This meant the Government needed to make pension scheme membership available to eligible fee-paid judges in respect of service before 7 April 2000 and amend the FPJPS membership criteria to reflect the Miller judgment.